10 Best Laptops for Animation 2023 (For All VFX Software)

 Autodesk 3DS Max

-Examples are: Avatar, Tomb Raider Lara Croft, Transformers, X-men).
+Ex: Avatar, Tomb Raider Lara Croft, Transformers, X-men.

 Recommended Specs For 3D Animation